Our history

 The heritage display at CIB

-Cardiff Institute for the Blind then began to concentrate its role on the provision of direct services for visually impaired people in the counties of Cardiff and the Vale of Glamorgan, setting benchmarks which local societies for the blind have followed throughout the UK.
+Cardiff Institute for the Blind then concentrated its focus on the provision of direct services for visually impaired people in the counties of Cardiff and the Vale of Glamorgan.
+This work set benchmarks which local societies for the blind have followed throughout the UK.
 In 2009, the biggest expansion in our long history took place when we became part of RNIB Group, with the remit to spread our service and support model across South Wales.
 This led to an office opening in Pontypridd to manage services in Rhondda Cynon Taf and Merthyr Tydfil, and an office in Swansea Vale to manage services in Swansea and Neath Port Talbot.

 In 2013, we expanded our operations again into North Wales as part of a three-year Big Lottery Fund partnership project with Vision Support, North Wales Society for the Blind and RNIB Cymru.